Charles C. Langdon

 Charles C. Langdon served as the 21st Secretary of State of Alabama from 1885 to 1890.

 Langdon was appointed Secretary of State in 1885 and was elected for a full term in 1896.
 He was elected to the Alabama State Legislature three times and a member of two Constitutional Conventions.

 He got married in 1829 and had a total of five children.
-When he got back from the war, his wife had died from some deadly disease.
+When he got back from the war, his wife had died from some disease.